metaplex-foundation/docs/docs/03-developer-tools/00-sugar/02-tutorials/00-my-first-candy-machine.md

 In this step, we will upload all our assets file pairs to Arweave via Bundlr.

 :::info
-Solana is designed to be a high-throughput low-latency blockchain that can host smart contracts, but one of the design tradeoffs is that storing data on Solana is fairly expensive.
+Solana is designed to be a high-throughput, low-latency blockchain that can host smart contracts, but one of the design tradeoffs is that storing data on Solana is fairly expensive.
 For NFTs, we only store basic information about the NFT, such as the name, symbol, creators, and seller fee basis points.
-For the image and all the other metadata, we have a URL on-chain on Solana that points to an external JSON file contain all that information.
+For the image and all the other metadata, we have a URL on-chain on Solana that points to an external JSON file containing all that information.

 This URL can point to any JSON file anywhere.
 It can be a decentralized file storage blockchain like Arweave or Filecoin, a peer-to-peer distributed file system like IPFS, or even a centralized cloud server like AWS.